Educational Consumer Tips

 - An established or flat fee is a set fee lawyers charge to perform a certain service, like preparing a will.

 - The most common method is to charge an hourly rate.
 Lawyers have a set rate they charge for each hour that is spent working on the case.
-Hourly rates may depend on the lawyers experience.
+Hourly rates may depend on the lawyers experience and keep in mind a more experienced lawyer may charge a higher hourly rate but complete the work more quickly.
 Before the lawyer starts working, get an estimate in writing for the number of hours the case will require.

 Get the Agreement in Writing.
 Make sure the lawyer draws up an agreement stating all terms and details of the case and your client relationship.
 Before signing the agreement, read it thoroughly and ask questions if there is any confusion.
 Save a copy of the agreement and other important documents, especially if you give the original documents to the lawyer.
+Understand that if you are unhappy with your lawyer’s services you have the right to fire him or her at any time.
+Lawyers are subject to state ethics rules and if you are unable to come to a resolution over services with your lawyer, consider filing a complaint with the BBB and your state bar association.
 About the Author: Rachel Willard is Communications and Marketing Manager for BBB serving Eastern Massachusetts, Maine, Rhode Island and Vermont.
 Find Rachel on Google +.

 Questions and Comments